Buying Put options is how you insure your stock portfolio against a loss. And they are also used to make money when stock's fall in price.

-Most investors watch the stock market fall and grumble about how much money they are losing.
+You see, most investors watch the stock market fall in price and complain about how much money they are losing.

-During these times, dollar cost averaging doesn't seem to soothe the soul.
+During these times, buy-and-hold and dollar cost averaging doesn't seem to soothe the soul.

 In the previous two lessons we discussed how Put options are used as a hedge (insurance) against a decline in stock price.
 This lesson focuses on yet another use, buying Put options to trade them for a profit.

 You are going to buy Put contracts that you think will increase in value.
-Once they do increase in value you will sell them at a higher price and pocket the difference.
+Once they do increase in value you will sell them for a profit.

 A Put option gives its buyer the right, but not the obligation, to SELL shares of a stock at a specified price on or before a given date.